AF-1/lms-customtagimporter/README.md

 Custom Tag Importer[^1] scans track information from custom tags in your music files.
 That includes rating tags because a rating tag is basically just a custom tag for ratings.
 <br><br>

-I created this as a favour for a friend during a covid lockdown and uploaded it here in case anyone finds a use for it.<br>
-I currently have no plans to add it to the main LMS repository as a supported plugin.

-<br><br>
 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)
 <br><br><br>